mfofhofp2/One-Period-Model/README.md

 | $K_3$ | $v_2\ge v_3\cdot\dfrac{H-K_2}{H-K_3}$ | $K_2,K_3,H$ only |
 | $H$ | $v_3\ge0$ | trivial |

 Every condition depends only on its immediate neighbors in the chain $L,K_1,K_2,K_3,H$ — none reaches further than one or two steps away.
 The single interior strike $K_2$ produces exactly one butterfly-spread condition, matching the general pattern: $n$ strikes give $n+2$ total conditions, of which $n-2$ are interior (butterfly-type) conditions.
-This is the discrete convexity of option price in strike, and it emerges automatically from the coefficient extraction rather than requiring a separate constructed arbitrage argument.

 ## Worked numeric example